yearn/yearn-devdocs/README.md

 ## Contribute

-### Doc structure
+### Documentation structure

-Doc is split in two, the versioned doc and the non-versioned doc.
+We have 2 types of documentation: versioned docs and non-versioned docs:

+- Versioned documentation is automatically generated from other repo's code.
-Doc is generated from markdown or HTML files.
+- Non-versioned documentation is generated from markdown or HTML files, and edited manually.

 For detailed information on the contributing workflow, please see the [Contributing doc](CONTRIBUTING.md).